johnjkiran/ML_pipeline_S5/README.md

-# MNIST Classification with CNN
+source # MNIST Classification with CNN

 This project implements a Convolutional Neural Network (CNN) for MNIST digit classification using PyTorch.